zero-one-group/geni/docs/cookbook/part_10_avoiding_repeated_computations_with_caching.md

 ## 10.2 Caching Intermediate Results

 At this point, the dataset `member-profile` is derived from several possibly expensive computational steps.
-One thing we must bear in mind when working with Spark datasets is that Spark won't save (some) intermediate results unless specifically asked.
+Spark does not save the intermediate results unless specifically asked.
 So that if we were to use a dataset such as `member-profile` in further computations, Spark will re-do the two group-by operations and the one join operation.
 This means that we can potentially save time by telling Spark which datasets to cache using `g/cache`.

 To illustrate this effect, let's suppose the dataset `member-profile` is used in five other computations, which we replace with a dummy `g/write-parquet!` operation over a loop: